Saturday, February 10, 2024

 About 10 miles away, the Falkirk Wheel rotates to lift boats to the next level of the east end of the Caledonian Canal and there are the giant Kelpies sculptures.

-Edinburgh is amazing - I'd like to spend at least a day there but some of you might want more.
+Edinburgh is amazing - we'll spend at least a day there but some of you might want more.

 Monday, January 13, 2020